asuka08/lobe-chat/README.md

 - **[InternLM](https://lobechat.com/discover/provider/internlm)**: An open-source organization dedicated to the research and development of large model toolchains.
 It provides an efficient and user-friendly open-source platform for all AI developers, making cutting-edge large models and algorithm technologies easily accessible.
 - **[Higress](https://lobechat.com/discover/provider/higress)**: Higress is a cloud-native API gateway that was developed internally at Alibaba to address the issues of Tengine reload affecting long-lived connections and the insufficient load balancing capabilities for gRPC/Dubbo.
 - **[Gitee AI](https://lobechat.com/discover/provider/giteeai)**: Gitee AI's Serverless API provides AI developers with an out of the box large model inference API service.
-- **[Taichu](https://lobechat.com/discover/provider/taichu)**: The Institute of Automation, Chinese Academy of Sciences, and Wuhan Artificial Intelligence Research Institute have launched a new generation of multimodal large models, supporting comprehensive question-answering tasks such as multi-turn Q\&A, text creation, image generation, 3D understanding, and signal analysis, with stronger cognitive, understanding, and creative abilities, providing a new interactive experience.
+- **[Taichu](https://lobechat.com/discover/provider/taichu)**: The Institute of Automation, Chinese Academy of Sciences, and Wuhan Artificial Intelligence Research Institute have launched a new generation of multimodal large models, supporting comprehensive question-answering tasks such as multi-turn Q&A, text creation, image generation, 3D understanding, and signal analysis, with stronger cognitive, understanding, and creative abilities, providing a new interactive experience.
 - **[360 AI](https://lobechat.com/discover/provider/ai360)**: 360 AI is an AI model and service platform launched by 360 Company, offering various advanced natural language processing models, including 360GPT2 Pro, 360GPT Pro, 360GPT Turbo, and 360GPT Turbo Responsibility 8K.
 These models combine large-scale parameters and multimodal capabilities, widely applied in text generation, semantic understanding, dialogue systems, and code generation.
 With flexible pricing strategies, 360 AI meets diverse user needs, supports developer integration, and promotes the innovation and development of intelligent applications.

 </details>